 The Company's capital structure is comprised of shareholders' equity and long-term debt.
-AGI's objectives when managing its capital structure are to maintain and preserve AGI's access to capital markets, continue its ability to meet its financial obligations, including the payment of dividends, and finance future organic growth and acquisitions.
+AGI's objectives when managing its capital structure are to maintain and preserve AGI's access to capital markets, continue its ability to meet its financial obligations, including the payment of dividends, and finance organic growth and acquisitions.

 AGI manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
-The Company is not subject to any externally imposed capital requirements other than financial covenants in its credit facilities and as at June 30, 2015 and December 31, 2014, all of these covenants were complied with [note 15[c]].
+The Company is not subject to any externally imposed capital requirements other than financial covenants in its credit facilities and as at September 30, 2015 and December 31, 2014, all of these covenants were complied with [note 15[c]].

 The Board of Directors does not establish quantitative capital structure targets for management, but rather promotes sustainable and profitable growth.
 Management monitors capital using non-GAAP financial metrics, primarily total debt to the trailing 12 months EBITDA and net debt to total shareholders' equity.
 There may be instances where it would be acceptable for total debt to trailing EBITDA to temporarily fall outside of the normal targets set by management such as in financing an acquisition to take advantage of growth opportunities or industry cyclicality.
-This would be a strategic decision recommended by management and approved by the Board of
+This would be a strategic decision recommended by management and approved by the Board of Directors with steps taken in the subsequent period to restore the Company's capital structure based on its capital management objectives.